navirobayo/venom/README.md

 - Comment your commit with the description of the change.
 Keep it simple, yet accurate.

-- Ex: _Style update for Analyze_Ride buttons_ or _Code refactoring for the Vehicles_Screen_

 - Enjoy the process, it's all about having fun.

-Thank you for being part of the Venom community
+Thank you for being part of the Venom community.
+You can talk with us directly here: [+](https://discord.com/invite/M4wTh36A3N)

 Best regards,